lofar-astron/factor/docs/source/parset.rst

         When activated, the calibrator is peeled using a supplied sky model and the facet is then imaged as normal.
-Note: for each source that should be peeled, a sky model must be specified in the directions file in the :term:`peel_skymodel` column or be one of those included in Factor
+Note: for each source that should be peeled, a sky model must be specified in the directions file in the :term:`peel_skymodel` column or be one of those included in Factor; if not, the calibrator will go through self calibration as if it were a normal calibrator.

     solve_min_uv_lambda
         Minimum uv distance in lambda for calibration (default = 80.0).